LinaYahya/node-girls/README.md

 We think learning together is really important.
 We'd like you to do this workshop in **pairs**.
 It's a really effective way to code that is held in high regard by many in the programming world.

-One of you can fork this repository and you can take it in turns to 'drive' (i.e. type).
+One of you can clone this repository and you can take it in turns to 'drive' (i.e. type).

-Don't worry, you can both get a copy of your work if the other person forks their partner's version too :smile:
+Don't worry, you can both get a copy of your work if the other person clone their partner's version too :smile:

 ---
 ## Walkthrough